Chat-Wane/rtc-SCAMP-mbr/README.md

 // '42'.
 peer1337.onContact(message.uid, message.counter, message.offer);

-// #B the event has a message which must be signaled to the peer '42'.
+// #B the event has a message which must be signalled to the peer '42'.
 Once
-// again, it is the responsability of the user to send the message to
+// again, it is the responsibility of the user to send the message to
 // the latter.
 Careful: the message must correspond to the offer (to be sure,
 // check if the uid of the 'first' message correspond to this message.destUid). peer1337.on("contact", function(message){